China ready for further U.S. trade talks, ambassador says

 The United States is seeking sweeping changes to China’s trade and economic policies, including an end to forced technology transfers and theft of U.S. trade secrets.
 Washington also wants curbs on subsidies for Chinese state-owned enterprises and increased access to U.S. markets.

-Cui told Fox News Channel that U.S. restrictions on Chinese telecom equipment company Huawei Technologies Co Ltd announced last week “are without any foundation and evidence” and could undermine the normal functioning of markets.
+Cui told Fox News Channel that U.S. restrictions on Huawei “are without any foundation and evidence” and could undermine the normal functioning of markets.

 “Everybody knows Huawei is a privately owned company.
 It is just a normal Chinese private company,” Cui said.
 “So all the action taken against Huawei are politically motivated.”

-Reporting by David Lawder and Makini Brice; Additional reporting by Eric Beech; editing by Grant McCool
+Reporting by David Lawder and Michael Martina; Additional reporting by Makini Brice and Eric Beech, and Ben Blanchard in Beijing; editing by Simon Cameron-Moore